sugeeshbabusg/Games/Mario Jump Angry Birds Edition/readme.txt

 3.Open the file mario_jump.py in the app.
 4.Run the game.
 5.If there is a lag in gameplay, it may be due to your screen resolution.
 Tweak the game code to fix the problem.
+6.Stay tuned on this account for new updates.